-You don’t have to take your pension as soon as you reach age 55.
-If it’s right for you, it’s fine to leave your money where it is.
+You don’t have to take your pension as soon as you reach age 55 (from 6th April 2028, you will need to be 57).
+If it's right for you, it's fine to leave your pension savings where they are.

-You can keep your savings invested and make a decision when you’re ready.
+You can keep your savings where they are and make a decision when you’re ready.
 It’s important to regularly review where your pension is invested to make sure it’s still right for you, particularly if your pension is invested in a ‘lifestyling strategy’ option.
-As you approach retirement, this may move you into lower risk investments which are not designed for long term investment.
+As you approach retirement, this may move you into lower-risk investments which are not designed for long-term investment.

 It's a good idea to work out what you want to do with your pension before you reach age 75.
 Some pensions have rules that mean you have to do something with your pension before then.